Jango73/CuteGit/README.md

 * Simple push
 * Refresh view
 * Modify a commit message
-* Begin rebase on a commit
+* Begin rebase on a commit, continue and abort rebase

 ## Classes